https://www.crowebs.net/

 London Rental Market Yields Fail to Make UK Top 20

-London's rental market has long been popular with investors, however recent research shows that in the search for yield, the English capital isn't always the best option for investors.
-Indeed, no areas of London are in the top 20 regions that produce the strongest yields, a list which is dominated by northern postcodes.
+London's rental market has long been popular with investors, however recent research shows that in the search for yield, the English capital isn't always the best option for

 Read more